 The ITTF staff continues to serve the institution with the support and expertise of our Committee Members and Commissioners.
-While all volunteers contribute to some extent to the organisational needs, We would like to highlight the valuable support received from our Technical Commissioner, Mr. Graeme Ireland, as well as from our Rules Committee Chair and Deputy Chair, Mr Rudolf Sporrer and Mr Chan Cheong-ki, URC Deputy Chair, Werner Thury, the Sport Science and Medical Committee Chair and Anti-Doping Chief, Prof. Miran Kondric and Dr Shiro Masuo, the Nominations Committee Chair, Mr. Wahid Oshodi; and our Gender Commissioner, Ms. Hajera Kajee.
+While all volunteers contribute to some extent to the organisational needs, We would like to highlight the valuable support received from our Technical Commissioner, Mr. Graeme Ireland, as well as from our Rules Committee Chair and Deputy Chair, Mr Rudolf Sporrer and Mr Chan Cheong-ki, URC Deputy Chair, Werner Thury, the Sport Science and Medical Committee Chair, Prof. Miran Kondric, the Anti-Doping Chief, Dr Shiro Matsuo, the Nominations Committee Chair, Mr. Wahid Oshodi; and our Gender Commissioner, Ms. Hajera Kajee.